stackhpc/terraform-bastion/README.md

 Administration
 --------------

-To add a new user, create a new file under `authorized_keys/<user>` with SSH public key for the given user then create a pull request.
+To add a new user, create a new file under `authorized_keys/<user>` with the SSH public key for the given user then create a pull request.

 To remove a user, delete `authorized_keys/<user>` and create a pull request.